oxnr/awesome-notes/Business/StanfordStartupClass.md

 There is not one skillset but rather have vision thats driving you and then create a network around it

 Don't try to boil the ocean or go after a swiss knife approach but really focus especially in the beginning

+# Lecture 14 - How to operate

+Building a company is like building an engine, you are first architecting on a whiteboard but the reality is hard

+Focus on increasing the output not the input

+It should feel like a mess and chaotic (new problems everyday) otherwise you're innovating to slow

+The most important part is to clarify and simplify and omit things

+Don't accept excuses that things are to complicated

+Optimize process so you're omitting less every month

+Have a consistent voice everywhere, everything should feel the same

+Instruct more if the employee is unexperiened, let them free if they have experience

+You don't get more done by hiring, sometimes even less

+Keep expanding responsibility until it breaks, leave it there

+**Insist on focus** - There should only be one thing / problem you should talk about

+Prioritize (1, 3, 5 rule)

+Build a simple dashboard (drafted by founder, metrics for success, showing key value preposition)

+How many employees are using you're dashboard every day?

+Be transparent, show everything, talk about everything

+Show and review board slides with everyone in the company